-In science, in order for all pupils to achieve academic excellence in science, we deliver a knowledge-rich curriculum.
+In order for all students to achieve academic excellence in science, we deliver a knowledge-rich curriculum.
 We have worked hard to sequence ideas so that they flow smoothly together and build gradually towards high level understanding.
 It is designed to develop memory and a student's ability to recall information.
-Intelligence is malleable, in other words, pupils who put in more effort, who practise, who learn and memorise more ideas and knowledge are able to develop greater expertise than those who do not.
+Intelligence is malleable, in other words, students who put in more effort, who practise, who learn and memorise more ideas and knowledge are able to develop greater expertise than those who do not.

 An academic science curriculum is the right of all students and that by following such a course they will be well prepared for the future, whatever it may hold.